camille-readbean/tp/docs/DeveloperGuide.md

 * 2a.
 The given client index is invalid.

     * 2a1.
 SWEE shows an error message.
+    * 2a2.
+User inputs in the client index again.
+    * 2a3.
+Repeat steps 2a1-2a2 until the input is a valid index.

-    Use case resumes at step 1.
+    Use case resumes at step 3.

 ### **Use case: UC04 - List all saved clients**